Bound on Quantum Fluctuations in Gravitational Waves from LIGO-Virgo: Detector Response for Coherent State

 \subsection{Detector Limits and Comparison}

-In the LIGO detector, the maximum frequency that the interferometer can respond to reliably is on the order of \be {k_{max}\over2\pi}=f_{max}=\mathcal{O}(10^3)\,\mbox{Hz} \ee This gives a standard deviation in quantum fluctuations on the order of \be \sigma_R =\mathcal{O}(10^{-40}) \ee We should compare the size of these quantum fluctuations to the size of the classical gravitational waves detected at LIGO from merging binary black holes.
-From the LIGO paper, we see that the measured amplitude of the wave is \be h_c =\mathcal{O}(10^{-21}) \ee Putting this altogether we see that the relative size of the quantum fluctuations in a coherent state to the classical value is \be {\sigma_R\over h_c}=\mathcal{O}(10^{-19}) \ee This is far too small to detect; as previously noted \cite{Parikh:2020nrd,Parikh:2020kfh,Parikh:2020fhy}.
-The current capability of LIGO is to detect fluctuations is about an order of magnitude below the classical value from mergers; certainly it cannot detect 19 orders of magnitude below.
+In the LIGO-Virgo detector, the maximum frequency that the interferometer can respond to reliably is on the order of \be {k_{max}\over2\pi}=f_{max}=\mathcal{O}(10^3)\,\mbox{Hz} \ee This gives a standard deviation in quantum fluctuations on the order of \be \sigma_R =\mathcal{O}(10^{-40}) \ee We should compare the size of these quantum fluctuations to the size of the classical gravitational waves detected at LIGO-Virgo from merging binary black holes.
+From the LIGO-Virgo paper, we see that the measured amplitude of the wave is \be h_c =\mathcal{O}(10^{-21}) \ee Putting this altogether we see that the relative size of the quantum fluctuations in a coherent state to the classical value is \be {\sigma_R\over h_c}=\mathcal{O}(10^{-19}) \ee This is far too small to detect; as previously noted \cite{Parikh:2020nrd,Parikh:2020kfh,Parikh:2020fhy}.
+The current capability of LIGO-Virgo to detect fluctuations is about an order of magnitude below the classical value from mergers; certainly it cannot detect 19 orders of magnitude below.

 For the {\em pure Minkowski vacuum state} fluctuations, there is a theoretical question of whether such fluctuations are detectable even in principle.
 More appropriately, since the world is actually built out of particles, one needs to construct the {\em dressed state} of the detector.
 Once this is constructed, it is unclear that any directly physical consequences of the vacuum fluctuations remain.
 After all, one needs to study interactions {\em between} materials (like the interactions between plates in the Casimir effect) to see physical consequences.
 This point seems to have been missed in some previous analyses of gravitational vacuum fluctuations in Minkowski space in the literature.